codefresh-io/cap-docs.codefresh.io/_docs/administration/access-control.md

 * For Git-provider operations
 * To update CSDP with the read/write permissions to all existing repositories linked to the Git Source defined for a runtime.
 The CSDP client can perform client-side validations.

-To add your Git personal token, in the CSDP UI, go to [user settings](https://g.codefresh.io/2.0/user-settings).
+To add your Git personal token, in the CSDP UI, go to your avatar and then select [user settings](https://g.codefresh.io/2.0/user-settings).

 {% include
 image.html